 Lakshmi brings hands-on experience managing corporate social responsibility and employee engagement in India.
 She also brings grassroots experience in program design, implementation, and facilitating cross-sector collaboration to solve social problems related to economic development and human rights.

-As an associate director at FSG, Lakshmi combines her social sector experience with rigorous data-analysis and perspective, as well as FSG’s strategic frameworks, to enable clients to make effective decisions and create social impact.
+As a director at FSG, Lakshmi combines her social sector experience with rigorous data-analysis and perspective, as well as FSG’s strategic frameworks, to enable clients to make effective decisions and create social impact.
 Lakshmi has worked on numerous engagements advising multinational companies on designing and implementing shared value and CSR strategies.
 She co-authored a paper on Shared Value in Emerging Markets for the Rockefeller Foundation.

 Lakshmi also brings deep experience in helping corporate clients understand how to evaluate the social and business impact of their work.
 She participates in the design and implementation of traditional and innovative approaches to evaluation in the philanthropic sector.
 Her work at FSG focuses on a range of social issues, including economic development, financial inclusion, global health, and entrepreneurship.
 Representative clients include Cisco, The Rockefeller Foundation, The Houston Endowment, and The Bill & Melinda Gates Foundation, among others.